|

 Hills and a river in the Scottish Highlands.
 A view from a train.

-Waking up to the Scottish Highlands is an unbeatable feeling
+Waking up in the Scottish Highlands is an unbeatable feeling

 We arrived at the leisurely time of 9:57 am, so it wasn’t an early start!

 If that were the case, I would skip the Club Room and go for the Caledonian Double – upgrade from a bunk to a double bed!
-However, I’ve heard that even those rooms are a bit cramped (I overheard a tall man complain about it in the Club Car!).
+However, it’s still pretty cramped if you’re on the tall side.

 While I would much prefer a bed, for budget’s sake, Seated Coach is still a convenient option if you’re travelling north of Edinburgh by yourself.
 In fact, I did just that on a solo trip to Inverness in April.